remlapmot/Stata.tmbundle/README.md

 A **TextMate Bundle** for the **[Stata](http://www.stata.com)** statistical software package.

-This is a fork of the Stata bundle (without tab completion) available from Dan Byler's blog available  [here](http://bylr.net/3/2010/10/stata-bundle-for-textmate/).
+This is a fork of version 4 of the Stata bundle by Phil Schumm available [here](https://sourceforge.net/projects/statatmbundle/).

 # Installation